antonisa/embeddings/README.md

 Note: the dictionaries for the following languages have not been filtered, as they are currently not supported by stanfordnlp: aze, bel, ben, bos, lit, mkd, msa, sqi, tam, tha, tel.
 Use the `bridged_dictionaries` for these languages.

+## How to replicate the experiments in our paper

+Follow the instructions in the README of the `experiments` directory.

 ## How to cite
 The data were created for our work on "[Should All Cross-Lingual Embeddings Speak English?](https://arxiv.org/pdf/1911.03058.pdf)".
 You can cite it as: